Severe Thunderstorm Warning issued for Manitowoc by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Manitowoc by NWS

-Effective: 2021-08-24 12:31:00 CDT Expires: 2021-08-24 13:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: These storms are producing large hail.
-SEEK SHELTER NOW inside a sturdy structure and stay away from windows.
-Target Area: Manitowoc A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 115 PM CDT FOR MANITOWOC COUNTY At 1230 PM CDT, severe thunderstorms were located along a line extending from 6 miles west of Two Creeks to 11 miles southeast of Denmark to near Manitowoc to near Cleveland to near Elkhart Lake, moving east at 25 mph.
-Very large hail was likely occurring between Cooperstown and Larrabee, and between Branch and Shoto.
+Effective: 2021-08-24 12:23:00 CDT Expires: 2021-08-24 13:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: These storms are likely producing large hail.
+SEEK SHELTER NOW inside a sturdy structure and stay away from windows!
+Target Area: Manitowoc The National Weather Service in Green Bay has issued a * Severe Thunderstorm Warning for Manitowoc County in east central Wisconsin * Until 115 PM CDT. * At 1222 PM CDT, severe thunderstorms were located along a line extending from near Denmark to 8 miles southwest of Two Creeks to 6 miles northwest of Manitowoc to 6 miles north of Cleveland to near Elkhart Lake, moving east at 25 mph.
 HAZARD...Golf ball size hail.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
-Expect damage to roofs, siding, windows, and vehicles.
-Locations impacted include Manitowoc, Cleveland, Valders, St. Nazianz, Two Creeks, Camp Rokilio Scout Camp, Two Rivers, Kiel, Newton and Cato.
+Expect damage to roofs, siding, windows, and vehicles. * Locations impacted include Manitowoc, Cleveland, Valders, St. Nazianz, Two Creeks, Camp Rokilio Scout Camp, Two Rivers, Kiel, Newton and Cato.
 THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0